Myrtle Beach 1-843-916-8929 | Conway 1-843-248-5376 | Little River 1-843-390-5376

 Sgt.
 Hemingway made a name for himself in the agency and the community as someone who consistently acted with kindness.
 If you saw him in the hall or on a crime scene, he’d be sure to ask how you were and find some way to make you smile or laugh.
 His smile, laughter, and kindness will be missed.

-in memory of King Edward Hemingway, please visit our floral store.
+To send flowers to the family or plant a tree in memory of King Edward Hemingway, please visit our floral store.